 The neighborhood, called Greenwood, was known as “Black Wall Street” due to the prominent Black entrepreneurs that resided there and the successful businesses they owned.
 The neighborhood had begun to thrive on Black customers and salespeople alone, a first for a town at that time.

 Founded in 1906, Greenwood was built on what was originally Indian Territory.
 Some African Americans who used to be slaves of tribes were finally able to integrate into tribal communities and even acquire some land in the process.
 O.W.
 Gurley — a wealthy Black landowner — was the one who purchased 40 acres of land in Tulsa and named it Greenwood.

 “Gurley is credited with having the first black business in Greenwood in 1906,” explained Hannibal Johnson, author of Black Wall Street: From Riot to Renaissance in Tulsa’s Historic Greenwood District, in an interview with The History Channel.
 “He had a vision to create something for black people by black people.”

-It’s no shocker that other black entrepreneurs were attracted to a place like this.
+Understandably, other Black entrepreneurs were attracted to a place like this.
 For instance, former slave J.B.
 Stradford — who later became a lawyer — moved to Greenwood and built a luxury hotel there, bearing his name.

 “Oklahoma begins to be promoted as a safe haven for African Americans who start to come particularly post emancipation to Indian Territory,” explained Michelle Place, executive director of the Tulsa Historical Society and Museum.